KaliChopra/16-Bit-CPU-Processor/README.md

 - MIPS32 has a set of 32 general-purpose registers.
 Each register is of 32 bits.
 - Register R0 always contains the constant value 0.
 - The PC is a special-purpose 32-bit register.
-- MIPS32 does not have flag registers (such as zero, carry, sign flags)
+- MIPS32 does not have flag registers (such as zero, carry, or sign flags)
 ## **Instruction Code**
 ## There are 2 types of instruction codes:
-1. R-Type (Register): The instruction bits are divided into 6 parts out of which we are not using 2 of them that is shift amount and opcode extension.
+1. R-Type (Register): The instruction bits are divided into 6 parts out of which we are not using 2 of them: shift amount and opcode extension.

 ![](Aspose.Words.3b51a1bc-1357-40d0-80fd-d2b331fc6f02.003.png)